 In response to the need for balancing value creation and cash flow in a volatile global business environment, together with our vision to be the premier and most innovative property developer in China, in mid-2009, we introduced and are now implementing our Three-Year Plan to maintain a closer balance between value creation for the long term and cash generation in the short-to-medium term in order to achieve sustainable growth.
-The cornerstone of our Three-Year Plan is to expedite the development and to increase the completion rate consistently and continuously, by which we target to stay ahead of the market and generate sufficient cash flow for our accelerated program and expansion.
+The cornerstone of our Three-Year Plan is to expedite the development and to increase the completion rate consistently and continuously, by which we target to stay ahead of the market and generate sufficient cash flow for our accelerated programme and expansion.
+A second Three-Year Plan for 2013-2015 is currently under consideration.